 In Kenya, the British colonists grow rich by cutting down trees to plant tea.
 Wangari witnesses the destruction of the trees as a child, and returns from education abroad to find that this practice has changed the ecology.
 Wild animals are rare now, food-growing farms scarce, and the rivers are muddy from erosion.

-5. Chicken in the Kitchen by Nnedi Okorafor and Mehrdokht Amini
+5. Chicken in the Kitchen by Nnedi Okorafor, illustrated by Mehrdokht Amini

-This picture books reads like a charming African folk tale but it’s set in modern day Nigeria.
+This picture book reads like a charming African folk tale but it’s set in modern-day Nigeria.
 When Anyaugo wakes up in the middle of the night, she finds a giant chicken in her kitchen and fears for the cooking her mom and aunts have done for the New Yam Festival tomorrow.
 Is this a friendly chicken, and how does she get rid of it? [picture book, ages 4 and up]

-4. Bringing the Rain to Kapiti Plain by Verna Aardema
+4. Bringing the Rain to Kapiti Plain by Verna Aardema, illustrated by Beatriz Vidal

 This rhyming story shows the dependence of all the creatures living in the Kapiti Plain on the rain.
 Without the rain, the grass turns brown, and the cows are hungry and dry.
 It falls to Ki-pat the herd boy to change the weather, which he does with the help of an eagle’s feather.
 His shot pierces the storm cloud, releasing the rain.
 Referencing this picture book can help kids understand famine in Africa. [picture book, ages 4 and up]